-Poool’s Dynamic Wall solution provides exactly that.
+Poool’s Membership and Subscription Suite offers a Dynamic Wall solution which provides exactly that.
 Our paywall is easily integrated into your platform and entirely customizable to match your strategies, content and audience.
 We give the power back to marketing teams with a Dashboard control center to manage, test, analyze and optimize your paywall strategy without the need for tech intervention at every turn.

 2. Subscription offers and pricing

 In order to attract the most number of subscribers and appeal to a variety of users, you should provide a range of value-based pricing options.
 For example, you could choose to tailor one offer to a certain target market within your audience, such as students or families, whilst also offering basic and premium/gold packages.
 2 to 4 subscription offers is the average among content producers, with 3 being the most common as it allows you to provide a range of options without making the user’s decision-making process too difficult.

 In terms of the cost itself, you should try to find a balance between pricing for growth and pricing for retention.
 The offers have to encourage users to subscribe for the long-term whilst also being a high enough cost to fund and scale your business.